Australia national rugby union team: 1980s

 Australia went into the inaugural Rugby World Cup in 1987 confident.
 However, the semi-final against France at Sydney's Concord Oval, was lost 30–26.
-Australia then lost the 3rd/4th play-off match against Wales.
+Australia then lost the 3rd place play-off match against Wales.
 While Australia's performances over the three years under coach Alan Jones were of a high standard, Jones had a polarising effect on the team with many players unhappy with his management style.
-Mark Ella, who retired after the 1984 season, stated that he might not have retired had Jones not been coach.
+Mark Ella, who retired after the 1984 season, stated that he might not have retired if someone else had been the coach.
 Notably, there were deep ructions between coach Alan Jones and influential half-back Nick Farr-Jones.
 Before and during the 1987 World Cup Alan Jones increased his activities outside coaching Australia, including radio broadcasting.
 Following the World Cup Jones was removed as coach and Bob Dwyer—who had coached Australia in 1982 and 1983—returned to coach in 1988.

 In 1989 the British Lions toured Australia for the first time since 1966.
 After winning the first Test, Australia lost the second and third matches to lose the series 2–1.
 Bob Dwyer identified a lack of forward dominance as a major factor contributing to the loss and entered the 1990s with an aim to improve this facet of the Wallaby game.

 John Moulton was the Wallabies team doctor during the 1986 Bledisloe Cup win in New Zealand and the Rugby World Cup in 1987 and the Rugby World Cup victory in 1991.

 1990s

 The team regrouped and then went into the 1991 World Cup with a renewed attitude.
 In the pool games they beat Argentina, cruised to a 38–3 win over Wales, and beat Samoa 9–3 in a rain soaked game.
-During the quarter-final match against Ireland, Australia were never able to pull away from them.
-With literally seconds remaining on the clock, Ireland were up 18–15 before Michael Lynagh scored in the corner to break the hearts of the Irish and qualify for the semi-final against New Zealand.
-In the first half they raced to a 13–3 lead and then showed they could defend as the All Blacks pounded their line.
-They faced England in the final at Twickenham.
+During the quarter-final match against Ireland, Australia were never able to pull away from them and with literally only seconds remaining on the clock, Ireland were up 18–15 before Michael Lynagh scored in the corner to break the hearts of the Irish and qualify for the semi-final against New Zealand.
+In the first half Australia raced to a 13–3 lead and then showed they could defend as the All Blacks unsuccessfully tried to find a way through their line.
+Winning the semi-final, Australia would face England in the final at the home of English Rugby at Twickenham.
 England changed their usually forward-dominated game plan and attempted to play more of a running game.
 It was unsuccessful and Australia battled out a 12–6 win.
 David Campese was named player of the tournament having scored six tries in a series of outstanding performances.
 Victory parades were held back in Australia for their national team.